Genus Leptomyxa Goodey, 1915, emend. Smirnov et al., 2016

 Type species: L. reticulata Goodey, 1914.

-Ecology: free-living and widespread in soil, fresh water.
+Ecology: Free-living and widespread in soil, dry mosses and freshwater.

 Remarks: This genus closely resembles the genus Rhizamoeba.
 The main difference is the absence of a limax form in Leptomyxa.